On 2D Navier-Stokes free boundary: nonnegative density and small viscosity contrast: Proof of Theorem

 \subsection{Uniqueness}

 In this case, uniqueness is established in Lagrangian coordinates.
-This approach makes it possible to overcome the difficulties arising from the low regularity of the density and viscosity.
+This approach allows for the difficulties arising from the low regularity of the density and viscosity.
 We denote $(\rho_0,v)$ the solution to \eqref{VJ} in Lagrangian coordinates,

 and correspondingly the pressure $Q$ and viscosity $\mu_0$,